-Some of the girls I began speed dating remarked on the incongruity of my selection… as if the entire process of courtship was anything more than an exercise in misrepresentation.
+Some of the girls I began revenge dating remarked on the incongruity of my selection… as if the entire process of courtship was anything more than an exercise in misrepresentation.

 The frequent time shifting of late-night sounds told me she was traveling a lot or was back to the bohemian lifestyle she had let go of as our society and schedules diminished – first out of wilful seclusion to prioritise our young love and then from lazy habit and perhaps something a little more sinister.

-Her sudden obsession with the dangerous protest politics of the local hip-hop scene I could only hope meant a visit from one of her too-many country cousins.
+Her sudden obsession with the dangerous politics of the vernacular hip-hop scene I could only hope meant a visit from one of her too many country cousins.

 Eventually there was always a return to the songs I had known her by.